School Reading Plan

 - Please provide your school’s goals from last school year and the progress your school has made towards these goals.
 Utilize quantitative and qualitative data to determine progress toward the goal (s).
 As a reminder, all schools serving third grade were required to use Goal #1 (below).

-Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2023 as determined by SC READY from __18__ % to __17__ % in the spring of 2024. | We did not meet this goal.
-Our 3rd grade students scoring Does Not Meet on SC READY increased from 18% in 2023 to 27% in spring of 2024. |
+| Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2024 as determined by SC READY from __27__ % to __24__ % in the spring of 2025. |

 Section I